Objectives and key results (OKRs) are a goal setting framework used by many executives to establish definable goals and track progress toward them.

 When people are rewarded for achieving tasks as measures for success over impacts, plans become set in stone.

 Objectives aren’t activities.
-Delivering a new IT system, designing a new strategy, developing a new operating model isn’t the end-game.
+Introducing a new IT system, creating a new product strategy, and developing a new operating model isn’t the end-game in a product environment.

 Objectives represent meaningful change, growth and improvement.
 Effective objectives are: